4dn-dcic/fourfront/docs/source/docker-local.rst

 Note that you must additionally set ``GLOBAL_ENV_BUCKET=foursight-prod-envs``, which will be passed to the container to resolve environment information.
+On initial run, you will want to run with the ``--load-inserts`` option so data is loaded.
+Pass ``--data-set local`` to get local inserts, or ``deploy`` to use the production inserts.

 Building FF Docker
 ^^^^^^^^^^^^^^^^^^